center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Resources/rota/README.md

 * [RotaJakiro: A long lived secret backdoor with 0 VT detection](https://blog.netlab.360.com/stealth_rotajakiro_backdoor_en/)
 * [RotaJakiro, The Linux version of Ocean Lotus](https://blog.netlab.360.com/rotajakiro_linux_version_of_oceanlotus/)
 * [The New and Improved macOS Backdoor from Ocean Lotus](https://unit42.paloaltonetworks.com/unit42-new-improved-macos-backdoor-oceanlotus/)
-  * *The command IDs used are identical across the OS X and Linux Ocean Lotus implant*